You cannot copy content of this website, your IP is being recorded

 If you have any questions regarding dentures, call our office and we will be happy to assist you.

-A bridge is used to literally bridge the gap created by one or more missing teeth.
+A bridge is used to bridge the gap created by one or more missing teeth.
 A bridge can help to restore your ability to properly chew and speak by distributing the forces in your bite properly by replacing missing teeth, and by preventing remaining teeth from drifting out of position.
 It will also help to maintain the shape of your face and restore your look and smile.

 You should care for your new bridge in the same way you care for your teeth in general.
 Regular brushing and flossing is recommended, as well as an antiseptic mouthwash.
 A dental bridge can last five to fifteen years and longer with good care and oral hygiene.

 Your child was born with all of his or her baby, or primary, teeth already formed below the gumline.
 At around four to seven months old, your baby will begin teething and soon will have that first tooth.
 By around three years of age, your child will have all of his or her primary teeth.
 It is important to establish a habit of good oral care from an early age.
-Babies and children are susceptible to cavities just as adults are, and creating good habits from the start will go a long way towards a healthy mouth and teeth for your child.
+Babies and children are susceptible to cavities just as adults are, and creating good habits from the start will go a long way toward a healthy mouth and teeth for your child.

 Here are some of the ways that you can care for your baby’s teeth and gums: